Skip navigation Jump to main navigation

 Herman "Art" Taylor

-Lecturer, Nonprofit Management; President & Chief Executive Officer of BBB Wise Giving Alliance
+Lecturer, Nonprofit Management; President & Chief Executive Officer of AFP Global

-Since spring 2018 he has held the position of Lecturer, teaching students at the Columbia University School of Professional Studies, Ethics in the Nonprofit Sector.
-He is a regular guest lecturer at the Georgetown McDonough School and the Trachtenberg School of Public Policy and Public Administration at George Washington University.
-For his efforts he has been named four times to the Non-Profit Times list of the Power and Influence top 50 in the non-profit sector and is currently a member of its Hall of Fame.
+Since 2018, Art has served as Lecturer at Columbia University School of Professional Studies, teaching Ethics in the Nonprofit Sector to MS candidates.
+He also serves as Adjunct Faculty in the Indiana University Lilly School of Philanthropy's doctoral program and is a regular guest lecturer at Georgetown McDonough School and the Trachtenberg School of Public Policy and Public Administration at George Washington University.

 Education